Grapes

 Food pairing

-• Grilled chicken, pork, or veal
+- Grilled chicken, pork, or veal

-• Tomato-based stews and pastas
+- Tomato-based stews and pasta dishes

-• Roasted vegetables, mushrooms, or lentil dishes
+- Roasted vegetables, mushrooms, and lentil dishes

 Winemaking notes